pguridi/pygtkWidgets/README.md

 A short description of implemented widgets:

- - regexEntry:  A gtk.Entry, with regular expresion validation support (ie: IPV4, email, etc).
+ - RegexEntry:  A gtk.Entry, with regular expresion validation support (ie: IPV4, email, etc).
- - listView:    A simple gtk.Treeview, for displaying lists.
+ - ListView:    A simple gtk.Treeview, for displaying lists.